Araucaria araucana: Food

-Naming
+Etymology

 First identified by Europeans in Chile in the 1780s, it was named Pinus araucana by J.I.
 Molina in 1782.
 In 1789, de Jussieu described a new genus called Araucaria based on the species, and in 1797, Pavón published a new description of the species which he called Araucaria imbricata (an illegitimate name, as it did not use Molina's older species epithet).
 Finally, in 1873, after several further redescriptions, Koch published the combination Araucaria araucana, validating Molina's species epithet in the genus.

-The name araucana is derived from the native Araucanians who used the nuts (seeds) of the tree in Chile – a group of Araucanians living in the Andes, the Pehuenches, owe their name to their diet based on the harvesting of the A. araucaria seeds; hence from pewen or its Hispanic spelling pehuén which means Araucaria and che means people in Mapudungun.
+The name araucana is derived from the native Araucanians who used the nuts (seeds) of the tree in Chile.
+A group of Araucanians living in the Andes, the Pehuenches, owe their name to their diet based on the harvesting of the A. araucaria seeds: from pewen or its Hispanic spelling pehuén, which means Araucaria, and che, which means people in Mapudungun.
 They believe the pewen was given by a deity or gwenachen to nourish their offspring; many pewen gathering festivals (ngillatun) are celebrated in both Chile and Argentina in gratitude to the tree's sustenance.

 The origin of the popular English language name "monkey puzzle" lies in its early cultivation in Britain c.
 1850, when the species was still very rare in gardens and not widely known.
-Sir William Molesworth, the owner of a young specimen at Pencarrow garden near Bodmin, Cornwall, was showing it to a group of friends when one of them, the noted barrister and Benthamist Charles Austin, remarked "It would puzzle a monkey to climb that".
+Sir William Molesworth, the owner of a young specimen at Pencarrow garden near Bodmin, Cornwall, was showing it to a group of friends when one of them, the lawyer Charles Austin, remarked "It would puzzle a monkey to climb that".
 As the species had no existing popular name, first "monkey puzzler" then "monkey puzzle" stuck.
-Currently, c.
-150 years later, Pencarrow has an avenue of mature monkey puzzles.
+As of 1996, Pencarrow Garden had an avenue of mature monkey puzzle trees.